rwsite/updatepulse-server/integration/docs/packages.md

 ___
 #### add

 The `add` operation downloads the package from the Version Control System if it does not exist on the file system.
+The operation fails if:
-If the "Use a Version Control System" option is not active, the package does not exist in the Version Control System, or if the package already exists on the file system, the operation fails.
+- the "Enable VCS" option is not active
+- the package does not exist in the Version Control System, or if
+- the package already exists on the file system
+- the provided VCS-related parameters do not correspond to a VCS already configured in UpdatePulse Server

 ```php
 $url = 'https://domain.tld/updatepulse-server-package-api/package-type/package-slug/'; // Replace domain.tld with the domain where UpdatePulse Server is installed, package-type with the type of package (plugin, theme, generic), and package-slug with the slug of the package